 Deploying Runtime + Gateway with Terraform

-With Terraform, we'll create the Runtime, ECR, IAM roles, and Gateway.
-We'll configure the Gateway Target using the console.
+Using Terraform, we'll create Runtime, ECR, IAM roles, and Gateway.
+We'll set up the Gateway Target in the console.

 For the complete Terraform code, please refer to the GitHub repository.

-Here, I'll focus on explaining the important aspects of IAM authentication.
+Here, I'll focus on explaining the important points from an IAM authentication perspective.

 IAM Role Design